UchennaOkafor/EstimationSuite-API/readme.md

 GET
 /api/projects/search/{name}<br>
-This allowing the consumer to search for all products by a desired name
+This resource above allows the consumer to search for all products by a name

 POST
 /api/projects/<br>
-To create a new project sending a post request to this resource with the post body
+To create a new project sending a POST request to this resource with the post body
 ```text
 name=New+fancy+project
 ```

-If successful returns
+If successful it returns
 ```json
 {"name":"New fancy project","updated_at":"2016-12-03 02:47:19","created_at":"2016-12-03 02:47:19","id":51}
 ```